• Skip to primary navigation

 If that may be your case, then you have to accept this fundamental truth: if you were a fluent, flawless Spanish speaker, you wouldn’t enrol for an A2 exam, would you?
 The DELE C1 would be more suited to your skills.

 At an A2, you have to show A2 speaking abilities, not to give a lection magistralis as if you were Miguel de Unamuno.
+Be brief and clear when speaking, and may the Force be with you.

 DELE A2: How much time you need to prepare for it

 Good question.
-Supposing your Spanish does not need extra stamina, I’d say a month and a half, maybe less.
+Supposing your Spanish does not need extra stamina, I’d say six to eight weeks.
+Things to factor in into the equation:

 ➡️ How much spare time you have on a daily basis;